-For over a year the Tej Kohli and Ruit Foundation has made unprecedented moves towards reducing poverty by curing those suffering with needless blindness in developing countries.
+For over a year the Tej Kohli and Ruit Foundation has made unprecedented moves towards reducing poverty by curing those suffering from needless blindness in developing countries.
 So far, the foundation has served Nepal and has travelled across the nation to cure communities suffering at the hand of cataract blindness.

-Since the Tej Kohli and Ruit Foundation was founded, the team has set up 77 outreach camps, partnered with 8 hospitals and has screened 143,637 people.
+Since the Tej Kohli and Ruit Foundation was founded, the team has set up 77 outreach camps, partnered with 8 hospitals and screened 143,637 people.
 Having screened this amount of people means that we have assessed a significant amount of Nepal’s needlessly blind population.

 The Tej Kohli and Ruit Foundation has been able to successfully cure 16,949 patients from across Nepal.
 Each and every one of those will be able to live a more independent and prosperous life now that they are able to see clearly again.
 Over the course of the outreach camps, the foundation was able to catch up with some patients who had previously been cured.

 Seeing those who have been cured proper and thrive is further proof to the foundation that curing blindness can assist in the reduction of poverty.

 One patient, Shri Mani Rai suffered with cataract blindness for many years before having her life-changing operation.
 Now, one year after her surgery, she can be seen tending to her garden, selling fruits and vegetables and walking around her village talking to other locals.

 The story of Shri Mani Rai is one that is similar to thousands in Nepal.
 Over the last year and a half, the Tej Kohli and Ruit Foundation has learnt that women are often subject to needless blindness much more than men.
 This is due to a variety of reasons.
 Due to this, the Tej Kohli and Ruit Foundation are reducing inequality as well as poverty.